vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 ### Temperature sensor

-For our example, we will use [data from a temperature sensor](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html).
+For our example Hub Flows, we will use [data from a temperature sensor](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html).

 The raw temperature data is stored in a Hub list called `TemperatureActual`.
-Every 6 minutes, the sensor adds a new row to the table, with the current temperature in the `Temperature` column, and the timestamp in the `TS` column.
+Every 6 minutes, the sensor adds a new row to the table, with the timestamp in the `TS` column, and the current temperature in the `Temperature` column.

 ![image](/assets/2025-10-18/010.png)

 ## Build the data aggregation Hub Flow

-Now, let's build the Hub Flow.
+Now, let's build the Hub Flow that aggregates the data.
 Here's an overview of how the finished Hub Flow works:
 1. The physical temperature sensor writes new data to the `TemperatureActual` Hub list, every 6 minutes.
 1. The Hub Flow's `TemperatureForAggregation` data source reads `TemperatureActual` and aggregates the data.
-1. The Hub Flow's writes the aggregated data from `TemperatureForAggregation` to the `TemperatureDaily` Hub list.
+1. The Hub Flow writes the aggregated data from `TemperatureForAggregation` to the `TemperatureDaily` Hub list.

 ### Create the aggregate data Hub list